bkoz/odo-demo/README.md

 Connected to postgresql at 172.30.224.110
 ```

-Congratulations for orchestrating your first Openshift application!
+Congratulations on orchestrating your first Openshift application!

 This concludes the demo.